 The next ADSA Core Executive Committee meeting will be held on the 18 January.
-Should ADSA members have any items that they would like to be discussed at this meeting please forward your suggestions to info@adsa.org.za.
-ADSA would like to wish all its members a very happy festive season and all the best for the New Year.
+ADSA members should forward agenda suggestions to info@adsa.org.za.

+ADSA would like to wish all members a very happy festive season and all the best for the New Year.